KacperFu/Azure-DE-Project/README.md

 ### Data Loading and Reporting

-- Transformed data is loaded into Azure Synapse Analytics.
 - A Power BI dashboard is created to visualize the insights derived from the data.

 # Contributing